ccarabine/payrollapp/README.md

 ___
 - **Issue:**

 *To display employees payroll record, the function would used getallvalues.
-There was multiple employees with e.g."25" hours and we wanted to display all records for week "25", the data would display with the employees hours matching 25 as well*
+There were multiple employees with e.g."25" hours and we wanted to display all records for week "25", the data would display all the employees hours as well as matching week 25*

 **Corrective Action:**